mgebeily/sprinkle/README.md

 When the page or content loads, call `sprinkle.start()`.

 The goal of Sprinkle is to write the least amount of JavaScript possible.
-Usage is mostly done through HTML.
+Usage is mostly through HTML.

 In the body of your HTML code, define a template with a `data-sprinkle-id`.
 This will be rendered when `start` is called, as well as upon state change.
 Initial state can optionally be defined in `data-sprinkle-state`.

 ```
 <template data-sprinkle-id="name-renderer" data-sprinkle-state="{ \"name\": \"value\" }">
   <div>
-    The current value of name is: {{= it.name }}
+    The current value of name is: {{= self.name }}
   </div>
 </template>

 // This renders the text "The current name value is: value"
 ```
-The above is rendered upon
+The above is rendered when `sprinkle.start()` is called.
+The template element is replaced by its contents.

 Internal state is managed by fletch and uses the same refresh criteria and accessor notation.
 Summarized, state can be thought of as using paths to access objects.
 A state updates when its root path is changed with a `commit`.